mpourmpoulis/PythonVoiceCodingPlugin/README.md

 As I said, far (really far) from perfect but nonetheless an out-of-the-box solution which I hope to be helpful ,especially for beginners to get up to speed , and a step towards the right direction.
 I hope you enjoy using it as much as I have enjoyed coding it:)

-Needless to say, while coding PythonVoiceCodingPlugin , PythonVoiceCodingPlugin was used :)

 ## Release and Version